How long my tattoo will take and how much will cost?

 Bring headphones and phone, listen to good music or watch a movie and let me focus maximally on the process.
 If You need a break, no problem - wait until I am cleaning needle, reloading ink, whiping skin and we will do a small break.

-Its a monumental factor and its also rarely understood by clients as such.
+Its a monumental factor and its rarely understood by clients as such.

-Some of types are fantastic to tattoo, needle penetrate skin easily and ink is going in smoothly, shading is lookign smoky-smooth and lines are sharper, as well as healing process goes easier.
+Some of types of skin are fantastic to tattoo, needle penetrate skin easily and ink is going in smoothly, shading is lookign smoky-smooth and lines are sharper, as well as healing process goes easier.
 This type of skin is pretty rare unfortunetaly.
-Remember this -

 My best advice to this problem is to choose correct type of design and take extra care during healing.